 Why make your own granola?

-Now before we go any further, you need to banish all preconceptions of granola from the shop-bought variety which are usually desperately sweet, not very healthy (despite being marketed as a health food!) and often not gluten-free either.
+Now before we go any further, you need to banish all preconceptions of granola from the shop-bought variety which are usually desperately sweet, too sugary to be considered healthy (despite being marketed as a health food!) and often not gluten-free either.

 The beauty of making your own is that you are in complete control of what goes into your perfect bowl of goodness.